Caring for your landscape products

 How to clean paving

-How much your paving slabs will need cleaning all depends on several factors: the type of paving you have, the position of your garden, overhanging trees etc. Porous paving like some sandstones (especially honed or smooth) in shadier areas will retain more moisture and need cleaning more often.
-Porcelain paving will need less cleaning as it is less porous.
+All paving needs some regular maintenance to keep it looking good.
+Certain types of paving and garden environments will mean it needs a little more attention.
+Porous paving like some sandstones (especially honed or smooth) in shadier areas will hold more moisture in, so need cleaning more often.
+Porcelain paving needs less cleaning as it is less porous.
 Applying a sealer to natural stone or block paving can also make cleaning easier.

 Even for low maintenance choices like porcelain, regular cleaning is still a good idea to keep on top of every day marks left by vehicles, food, grease from barbeques and acidic animal droppings.

 For all paving, the best option is to brush regularly to stop any loose dirt ingraining itself within the stone.
 Use a stiff brush with warm soapy water or an all-purpose non-acid based patio shampoo (always checking that it is suitable for your type of paving).
 Once you’ve thoroughly brushed the soap into the surface, rinse well with clean water until you have removed all soap, residue and dirt.

 Jet wash with care.
 Avoid jet washing on a full nozzle spray on soft natural stones and be careful not to get too close to any joints.
 Light jet wash concrete, including driveway blocks, only occasionally if at all, to avoid damaging the surface of the paving.

 Different paving products, particularly natural stone, have specific qualities that may require certain steps to be taken to keep it looking its best.
 Make sure you read the product guide for any Kebur Porcelain and Natural Stone you buy.
 And see our tips on how to care for your paving including how to prevent and treat specific issues.